m-aliabbas/idrak_work/README.md

-**TinyBertInfernce API**
+(The Notebook contains the experiment details of Inference API) **TinyBertInfernce API**
 Idrak is using Tiny Bert Model for the classification of texts.
 TinyBert out perform the classical ML *(Random Forest, SGD, LightGBM, XGBoost, Linear Regression, and SVM)* as well as other Bert Varients *(MobileBert, Distilt Bert and Bert-Base-Uncased)* .
 Also, Tiny Bert is occupying 50 MB space on disk while other Bert Models are taking more than 400 MB space.
 Moreover, We have initialy 4 datasets and 5 classifier for each dataset.